scriptnull/docsv2/sources/integrations/containerServices/kubernetes.md

 <a name="createAccountInt"></a>
 ## Creating the Shippable Account Integration (Kubernetes master has a public IP address)

-1. Click on the gear icon for Account Settings in your top navigation bar and then click on the 'Integrations' section.
+* Click on the gear icon for Account Settings in your top navigation bar and then click on the 'Integrations' section.
-2. Click on the `Add Integration` button and choose `Kubernetes` from the list of choices.
+* Click on the `Add Integration` button and choose `Kubernetes` from the list of choices.
-3. For 'Integration Name' use a distinctive name that's easy to associate to the integration and recall.
+* For 'Integration Name' use a distinctive name that's easy to associate to the integration and recall.
 Example: `kube-int`.
-4. 'Cluster Access type' should be set to `Kubernetes master`
+* 'Cluster Access type' should be set to `Kubernetes master`
-5. SSH into your Kubernetes master node and run the following commands:
+* SSH into your Kubernetes master node and run the following commands.
+Copy the output of this file which gives you the [kubeconfig](https://kubernetes.io/docs/user-guide/kubeconfig-file/).
 ```
 $ sudo su -
 $ cat /etc/kubernetes/admin.conf
 ```
-Copy the output of this file which gives you the [kubeconfig](https://kubernetes.io/docs/user-guide/kubeconfig-file/).
-6. Paste the contents into the 'KubeConfig File' textbox.
+* Paste the contents into the 'KubeConfig File' textbox.
-7. Assign this integration to the Subscription(s) containing the repo with your pipelines config.
+* Assign this integration to the Subscription(s) containing the repo with your pipelines config.
 Since you're likely a member of many organizations, you need to specify which of them can use this integration.
-8. Click on `Save`.
+* Click on `Save`.

 <img src="/ci/images/integrations/containerServices/kubernetes/kubernetes-integration.png" alt="Google Kubernetes integration" style="width:500px;"/>